 Kunaal Roy Kapur on directing his hilarious first movie The President is Coming and moving on to act in Aamir Khans Delhi Belly

-Résumés can be interesting,especially in Bollywood.
-The curriculum vitas of the cast and crew often hold more surprises than the bewildering twists and turns of the movie plots themselves.
-Consider its newest entrant,29-year-old Kunaal Roy Kapur who made a remarkable directorial debut with The President is Coming.
-His résumé had been like this: dropped out of
+Resumes can be interesting,especially in Bollywood.
+The curriculum vitae of the cast and crew often hold more surprises than the bewildering twists and turns of the movie plots themselves.
+Consider its newest entrant,29-year-old Kunaal Roy Kapur who made a remarkable directorial debut with The President is

-St Xavier’s College,Mumbai; assisted Boman Irani whenever the latter picked up a camera; made portraits of old people; did bit roles on stage and played an unremarkable cameo in the side-splitting Loins of Punjab Presents.
+Coming.
+His resume went like this: a dropout from St Xaviers College,Mumbai; have assisted Boman Irani whenever the latter picked up a camera; have made portraits of old people; have done bit roles on stage and played an unremarkable cameo in the side-splitting Loins of

-Kapur one of the multitaskers in new Bollywood does plan to direct another movie,but right now he is acting.
-It comes naturally to me, says Kapur,who has acted in plays since he was a teenager and even done a stint in the television serial Just Mohabbat.
-Now,he is on the sets of Aamir Khans Delhi Belly playing one of the three main characters,along with Imran Khan.
+Kapur one of the multi-taskers in new Bollywood does plan to direct another movie,but right now he is acting.
+It comes naturally to me, says Kapur who has acted in plays since he was a teenager and even done a stint in the television serial Just Mohabbat.
+Now,he is on the sets of Aamir Khans Delhi Belly,playing one of the three lead characters,alongside with Imran Khan.
 So what does he prefer,acting or directing?
 Acting gives a huge gratification; direction is a bonus.